$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?

 where $\beta_{k,k'}^{\min}$ and $\beta_{k,k'}^{\max}$ are defined according to \eqref{eq:proofs:scbound:bound:betaminmax}. \end{proposition} The bound of Proposition~\ref{prop:proofs:scbound:generalbound} is in fact quite general and leaves much space for selecting the parameters $\dvparam_k$.
-However, we still need to optimize over $\tau$, which seems to be a very challenging task in general.
+However, we still need to determine the optimal value of $\tau$, which seems to be a very challenging task in general.
 Our final step is therefore to make a specific choice of $\dvparam_k$, eventually leading to the explicit bound of Theorem~\ref{thm:proofs:mainresults:scbound}.